gabecampb/gabecampb.github.io/docs/home.md

 interpreter efficiency and I didn't like how separate it was from how computers actually work (it didn't even have interrupts!).
 It would have been suitable for software development, but not OS development, and I didn't like that.
-On top of all this, I started to structure my projects better since I started and refactoring code for a suboptimal project would've been a waste of time.
+On top of all this, I started to structure my projects better than I used to, and refactoring code for a suboptimal project would've been a waste of time.

 I have done a few smaller things on the GBA in the past, nothing really of